vuejs/v2.vuejs.org/src/api/index.md

 - **Details:**

-  The DOM element that the Vue instance is managing. `vm.$el` will return a DOM element that created with the Vue instance.
+  The root DOM element that the Vue instance is managing.

 ### vm.$options